ChristopheSim/Barathon/README.md

 #### `App`
 This class is the acces's point of the program for the user.

-The GUI is in the command line.

 The class will generate the user with his caracteristics and will run the research.
-We can develop the project by mofifying the differents requests made by the GUI.
+We can develop the project by mofifying the differents requests made by the CLI.

 #### `Place`
 This class represents the bars.
 The place is link with the `Menu`, the `Address` and the `Caracteristics`.
 The places are identified by a id.
 The application will search the places in the database by his id.